Opinion dynamics and wisdom under out-group discrimination: Introduction

-As an underlying movitation for our model, we assume that \emph{group identity} causes agents to follow their \emph{in-group} members and to deviate from their \emph{out-group} members.
-In-group favoritism and out-group discrimination are important and well-established notions in social psychology (see, for instance, \cite{Brewer1979,Castano2002}).
-They have also more recently been included in economists' models (cf., e.g., in an experimental context, \textcite{Charness2007,Ben-Ner:2009,Chen:2009,Hargreaves:2009,Fehrler2013,Tsutsui:2014}, etc.).
+In this work, we investigate an alternative explanation of disagreement, which can also explain disagreement in connected societies.
+We consider a non-Bayesian DeGroot-like opinion dynamics model in which agents are related to each other via \emph{two types of links}.
+One link type represents the \emph{degree} or \emph{intensity} of relationship between agents and is given by nonnegative real numbers.
+The other link type represents whether agents \emph{follow} or \emph{oppose} (\emph{deviate from}) each other, that is, it represents the \emph{kind of relationship} between agents.
+We assume that \emph{group identity} causes agents to follow their \emph{in-group} members and to deviate from their \emph{out-group} members.
+In-group favoritism and out-group discrimination are important and well-established notions in social psychology (see, for instance, \cite{Tajfel:1971,Brewer1979,Castano2002}).
+They have also more recently been included in economists' models (e.g., in an experimental context, \cite{Charness2007,Ben-Ner:2009,Chen:2009,Hargreaves:2009,Fehrler2013,Tsutsui:2014}).
 Experimentally, it has been shown that even minimal group identities, induced by a random labeling of groups, may lead to intergroup discrimination.
-When group membership is more salient, \cite{Charness2007} show that there is much more cooperation between in-group members than between out-group members in a Prisoner's dilemma game, and \textcite{Fehrler2013} show that individuals associating with particular NGOs (non-governmental organizations) strongly discriminate against out-group members (those that do not associate with an NGO) in a trust game; see also \textcite{Hargreaves:2009} who likewise find negative discrimination against outsiders in trust games.\footnote{In a `field' setting, the in-group/out-group distinction may prominently be seen as arising, e.g., in a (main stream) culture/counterculture (e.g., hippies, punks, etc.) dichotomy \parencite{Yinger1977} or in classical party divisions (e.g., Republicans vs.\ Democrats) in the field of politics, etc.} Analogously, we assume that agents want to coordinate with their in-group members (have negative utility from holding different opinions than in-group members) and want to anti-coordinate with their out-group members (have negative utility from not deviating from the opinions that their out-group members hold).
-Out-group discrimination (opposition) is also closely related to what has been termed \emph{rejection} of beliefs, actions, and values of dissimilar/disliked others.
-According to this concept, agents change their normative systems to become more dissimilar to interaction partners they dislike (cf.\ \cite{Abelson1964,Kitts2006,Tsuji2002}; cf.\ also \cite{Groeber2013}) insofar as disliked others may serve as `negative referents' who inspire contrary behavior.\footnote{In controlled experiments, \textcite{Takacs2014} do not find strong evidence, however, for the tenet that individuals disassociate from the opinions of a disliked source.
-However, their study explicitly excludes a group identity structure.
+When group membership is more salient, \textcite{Charness2007} show that there is much more cooperation between in-group members than between out-group members in a prisoner's dilemma game, and \textcite{Fehrler2013} show that individuals associating with particular NGOs (non-governmental organizations) strongly discriminate against out-group members (those that do not associate with an NGO) in a trust game.\footnote{In a `field' setting, the in-group/out-group distinction may prominently be seen as arising, e.g., in a (main stream) culture/counterculture (e.g., hippies, punks, etc.) dichotomy \parencite{Yinger1977} or in classical party divisions (e.g., Republicans vs.\ Democrats) in the field of politics, etc.} Analogously, we assume that agents want to coordinate with their in-group members (have negative utility from holding different opinions than in-group members) and want to anti-coordinate with their out-group members (have negative utility from not deviating from the opinions that their out-group members hold).\footnote{Out-group discrimination (opposition) is also closely related to what has been termed \emph{rejection} of beliefs, actions, and values of dissimilar/disliked others.
+According to this concept, agents change their normative systems to become more dissimilar to interaction partners they dislike (cf.\ \cite{Abelson1964,Kitts2006,Tsuji2002}; cf.\ also \cite{Groeber2013}) insofar as disliked others may serve as `negative referents' who inspire contrary behavior.
+While in controlled experiments \textcite{Takacs2014} do not find strong evidence for the tenet that individuals disassociate from the opinions of a disliked source, their study explicitly excludes a group identity structure.
 Moreover, as the authors argue, their laboratory experiment may have ``suppressed the emotional processes that in field settings induce disliking and rejection of others' opinions.''} A special case of our model is when an agent opposes everyone but himself, i.e., his in-group is himself and his out-group is all `the rest'.
-In some works, such agents have been referred to as \emph{rebels} or \emph{anti-conformists} in contrast to \emph{conformists} \parencite{Jackson2008,Cao2011,Zhang2013,Javarone2014,Jarman2015}.
+In some works, such agents have been referred to as \emph{rebels} or \emph{anti-conformists} in contrast to \emph{conformists} \parencite{Jackson2008,Cao2011,Javarone2014,Jarman2015}.